Arrggg . . . teaching the Spanish subjunctive is just so tedious and students never get it!

 The sillier the conversation, the better.
 This activity works really well because it makes them think in Spanish and use the expressions many times.
 So much better than a boring worksheet!

-Want ready-made lesson plans to teach the subjunctive (to teach it from start to finish)?
-Click here.
+Get ready-made lesson plans to teach the subjunctive from start to finish!

 And be sure to share your favorite ideas for teaching the subjunctive in the comments below.